-Ashok Gehlot reads out excerpts from old Budget in Assembly, BJP protests
+Ashok Gehlot mistakenly reads out excerpts from old Budget in Assembly, BJP protests

-Leader of Opposition Gulab Chand Kataria questioned whether the Budget was leaked and said it could not be presented in its current form.
+Leader of Opposition Gulab Chand Kataria asked whether the Rajasthan government’s Budget had been leaked and said it could not be presented in its current form.

 Rajasthan Chief Minister Ashok Gehlot on Friday mistakenly read out excerpts from the previous year’s Budget instead of the document for 2023-’24, PTI reported.